 Unlike dirt bikes and ATVs they have a seat belts and a roll cage, but how safe are they?

-If you drive them as intended and use proper safety equipment, UTVs are safe.
+If you drive them as intended and use proper safety equipment, UTVs are generally safe.
 Drive within your abilities, pay attention to surroundings, wear a helmet and seat belt and follow the precautions of the UTV manufacturer.

 I have been lucky enough to have not been in any UTV accidents or know anyone that has been seriously injured or killed in a UTV accident.
 Unfortunately others have not been so lucky.